Postdoc researchers at CERMi

 Tristan Caballero-Montes

-Tristan Caballero-Montes is currently doing a PhD at the University of Mons (Warocqué School of Business and Economics) under the supervision of Professor Marc Labie and Dr. Cécile Godfroid via a scholarship from the Fonds de la Recherche en Sciences Humaines (FRESH – FNRS).
+Tristan Caballero-Montes carried out a PhD at the University of Mons (Warocqué School of Business and Economics) under the supervision of Professor Marc Labie and Dr. Cécile Godfroid via a scholarship from the Fonds de la Recherche en Sciences Humaines (FRESH – FNRS).
 The topic of his PhD is “Financial inclusion and sectorial dynamics: Analysis of regulation, competition, and collective action in microfinance”.
 He holds a Master’s degree in Business Engineering from the University of Mons, and a Specialised Master in microfinance from Université Libre de Bruxelles, in 2019.
 He has working experiences in the field of microfinance through medium-term field research carried out at the Cambodia Microfinance Association (CMA), and at the Tanzania Association of Microfinance Institutions (TAMFI), especially.
+Today, Tristan combines a professional activity related to performance management in a major hospital in the Charleroi Region, with academic projects and lectures at the University of Mons.

 Email at Tristan.CABALLERO-MONTES@umons.ac.be